 Nylon is plastic and, therefore, can never be decomposed.
 But the good side is, it can be recycled.
 Many leading manufacturers developed an eco-friendly nylon made from recycled plastics, drastically reducing waste and pollution.

 A Nylon Carpet applications

 A nylon carpet costs less than a carpet made of any other carpet materials.
 This is because of the supply chain (recyclability) and the durability of its components.
 There are many leading companies of today that are now producing nylon to sell to leading carpet manufacturers and carpet dealers whether it’s in-house or purchasing fibers from an outside source.

 Average Cost of Quality Nylon Carpeting

 Nylon Carpets are readily available at all price points.
 The cost of nylon carpeting is usually calculated per square foot.
-It is a versatile fiber that can be used in lower products for added durability over other inexpensive carpet fibers types such as polyester and olefin, but it is also suitable for higher-end products with longer warranties.
-Overall, nylon’s durability and resiliency make it a very good choice of carpet material, but as always, be sure to consider all factors when making your purchase for your home depot flooring and overall home improvement.
+It is a versatile fiber that can be used in lower products for added durability over other inexpensive carpet fiber types such as polyester and olefin, but it is also suitable for higher-end products with longer warranties.
+Overall, nylon’s durability and resiliency make it a very good choice of carpet material, but as always, be sure to consider all factors when making your purchase for your home flooring and overall home improvement.